 DDC IP Core

 A wide-band Digital Down Converter IP Core on Xilinx and Altera FPGAs that provides DSP logic required to down convert a desired frequency band.
-The Digital Down Converter IP Core is ideal for digital receivers used in defense and aerospace applications.
+The Digital Down Converter FPGA Core is ideal for digital receivers used in defense and aerospace applications.

 - Digital Down Converter FPGA Input data width: 16 bits